projectsbyif/trillian-demo-server/README.md

-# Trillian Log Server
+# Trillian Demo Server

-This is a virtual machine with a demo of a working Trillian log server, made up of parts:
+This is a virtual machine with a demo of a working Trillian server, made up of parts:

 1. An instance of [Trillian](https://github.com/google/trillian), providing the Merkle tree implementation using MySQL for storage

-2. A flask app (webserver) which:
+2. A Flask webserver app which:

    * Provides a [demo UI](https://192.168.99.4:5000/) to create and delete logs
-   * Provides Trillian API endpoints to allow a client to synchronise and check the merkle tree
+   * Provides API endpoints to allow a client to synchronise and check the Merkle tree
    * Provides a demo API endpoint for inserting new log records

 ## Run